Jingmozhiyu/uw-track/README.md

 ### 4/1/2026
 This project was refactored across many aspects.

+In short, it was updated from a basic monitor into a more production-oriented system with better structure, observability, safety, and deployment readiness.

 Main changes:
 - Reworked the data model from the old task-centric structure to `users`, `courses`, `course_sections`, and `user_section_subscriptions`
 - Changed polling from per-user fetching to course-level deduplicated crawling